droberts2013/xlr-flowdock-plugin/README.md

 1. Go to `Settings - Configuration - Flowdock: Configuration`, add a new configuration
 2. Provide Title (Can be anything)
 3. Provide API url (eg: https://api.flowdock.com)
-4. Provide Flow token (See your Flow configuration in FlowDock)
+4. Provide Flow token (See your Flow configuration in Flowdock)
-5. Enable or Disable the FlowDock configuration.
+5. Enable or Disable the Flowdock configuration.